How It All Began

 That help was created in June 1953, when the Mud Island Chapel was founded.
 Isolated by the waters of the Mississippi River and reachable only by boat, the Mud Island facility housed men wanting to escape the addictive snare of alcohol as they did chores and attended daily chapel services.

 But after five years, Jimmy realized that the Mission needed a more permanent facility for the recovery program.
 The property on Mud Island wasn't for sale, and electric power and transportation provided constant problems.
 So in 1958, the Mission received 160 acres of beautiful land on Benjestown Road as a generous donation, and the Mud Island facilities were moved there.
-The current facility - formed into the shape of a cross - was completed in August 1959 and renamed Calvary Colony.
-It continues to house men who are enrolled in our long-term recovery program.
+The facility - formed into the shape of a cross - was completed in August 1959 and renamed Calvary Colony.
+The property on Benjestown Road continues to house men who are enrolled in the Mission's long-term recovery program.

 Above the Clouds